 Yes.
 Make sure you download the ".dict" version of the file.
 Then:

-Additionally, Jeff maintains a private "Jeff Chen's Personal List" that adds 36,357 excellent words scored at 60 points.
-These show up in Finder searches if you're an Angel subscriber but you need to buy the Jeff Chen's Personal List if you want to integrate them into your construction software.
+Additionally, Jeff maintains a private "Jeff Chen's Personal List" that adds 32,546 excellent additional words scored at 60 points.
+These show up in Finder searches if you're an Angel subscriber, but you need to buy the Jeff Chen's Personal List if you want to integrate them into your construction software.
 This list will grow over time as Jeff continues to add new words.

 First, you need to have an Angel-level account.
 That costs $50 and gives you access to the XWord Info Word List.